 What is placenta abruptio?

-Placenta abruptio can be very harmful for both the mother and the baby.
-In rare cases, it can cause death.
+Placenta abruptio can be very harmful.
+In rare cases, it can be deadly.

-Placenta abruptio usually occurs in the third trimester, but it can happen at any time after the 20th week of pregnancy.
+Placenta abruptio usually occurs in the third trimester.
+But it can happen at any time after the 20th week of pregnancy.
 It is also called abruptio placenta or placental abruption.

-Less common risk factors for placenta abruptio include:
+Less common risk factors include:

-What are the common symptoms?
+What are the symptoms?

 If you have placenta abruptio, you may notice one or more warning signs.
-Call your doctor right away if you are pregnant and have any of these symptoms:
+Call your doctor right away if you are pregnant and you:

-You can't really tell how serious an abruption is by the amount of vaginal bleeding.
-There might be a serious problem even if there is only a little bleeding.
-Sometimes the blood can be trapped between the placenta and the wall of the uterus.
-In rare cases, symptoms of shock will be the only signs that there is a problem.
+You can't really tell how serious placenta abruptio is by the amount of vaginal bleeding.
+Sometimes the blood gets trapped between the placenta and the wall of the uterus.
+So there might be a serious problem even if there is only a little bleeding.

 How is placenta abruptio diagnosed?